HazelSparks/ZelSystem/doc/Subsystem Specifications/Language Specifications.md

 the inception of the language.
 Likewise, our head developer has Lisp fever, so she opted for a simple primitive environment that would be easy to code, "that the Lisp-gifted among us might flourish with this drop in the ever-expanding basin."
 She has lost her mind entirely.
+Given this stance, we are only going to implement the above primitives in Python, and implement the remainder of the language in this primitive ZLang.